• 7 min read

 Why Dubai real estate prices vary by community and segment

-• Villas, townhouses and apartments
+• Villas, townhouses, and apartments

 • Established versus emerging communities

-• Prime, budget and mid-market locations
+• Prime, mid-market, and affordable locations

-• End-user-driven versus investor-led developments.
+• End-user-driven versus investor-led developments

 What the Dubai real estate price index tells us about 2026